VikashChoudhary-04/ScopeForgeX/README.md

 ---

-## Workflow Philosophy

-- The objective of ScopeForgeX is **workflow orchestration**, not simply wrapping dozens of security tools behind a single command.

-- Each integration contributes to one of three responsibilities:

-    - Produce workflow artifacts
-    - Consume existing workflow artifacts
-    - Prepare analyst-controlled actions

-- This separation keeps the framework modular and easier to extend.

----

 ## Configured Tool Catalog

 - The repository contains a broader catalog of tools than the subset currently connected to active workflow execution.